qgis/QGIS-Documentation/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 * |rectangleExtent| :sup:`Rectangle from extent`: Draws a rectangle from two opposite corners.
 (Left-click, right-click)
 * |rectangle3PointsDistance| :sup:`Rectangle from 3 points (distance)`: Draws an
   oriented rectangle from three points.
-First and second points determine the length and angle of the first edge.
-Third point determines the length of the other edge.
+The first and second points determine the length and angle of the first edge.
+The third point determines the length of the other edge.
 (Left-click, left-click, right-click)
 * |rectangle3PointsProjected| :sup:`Rectangle from 3 points (projected)`: Same as
-  the precedent tool, but the lenght of the second edge is computed from the projection of the third point on the first edge.
+  the preceding tool, but the length of the second edge is computed from the projection of the third point on the first edge.
 (Left-click, left-click, right-click)